niwhashini/Uncovering-Neural-Nets-using-Mapper-Graphs/README.md

 **Goal:**
 Understand how neural networks progressively reshape information as it flows through layers.

+**Note:**
+QFormer query tensors from all layers are excluded from this repository due to their large size (~2.07 GB).

 ---

 ### Part II — Time Series: Mapper graphs across architectures